Positions (album): Music and lyrics

 Musically, Positions is an R&B and pop record with trap inflections.
 Its tracks also contain elements of hip hop, neo soul, disco, funk, microhouse, electro house, and orchestral pop.
 Grande's vocals have been described as evoking mumble rap.
 The opening track, "Shut Up", has been described as "a jewel box of an orchestral-pop number in which the singer tells off people too concerned with how she spends her time".
-The second track, "34+35", has sexually suggestive lyrics.
+The second track, "34+35", is an uptempo pop song that has sexually suggestive lyrics, juxtaposed over orchestral strings.
+The song incorporates R&B and trap music in its production.
 The third track, "Motive", is a collaboration with Doja Cat.
 Grande had declared the two worked on a track together during an interview in May 2020.
 The two would collaborate again on the remix of "34+35" alongside American rapper Megan Thee Stallion.
-"Off the Table" is a collaboration with the Weeknd, and "tackles the idea of loving after loss head-on and with grace".
+"Off the Table" is a collaboration with The Weeknd, and "tackles the idea of loving after loss head-on and with grace".
 "Six Thirty" sees Grande "[shatter] established language norms and creates a new metaphor paradigm, comparing a person to a very specific hour of the day as represented on a clock".
 Vulture's Rachel Handler described "My Hair" as "a witty, clever little ditty about reassuring an uneasy lover that it is, indeed, okay to touch Ariana Grande's almost frighteningly giant ponytail.
 It's also a classic horny bait and switch, kicking off like a sexy, swingy, '70s-esque doo-wop about fuckin'."
+The ninth track, "Nasty", is described as a "X-rated, lo-fi R&B" song incorporating elements of trap and bedroom pop music.
 The eleventh track, "Love Language", is described as "disco-meets-new jack swing".
+The title track, "Positions", is a mid-tempo, "slinky" pop-R&B song over a trap beat, violins, and guitars played in the pizzicato technique.
 PopSugar and Idolator respectively reported that "Off the Table" sampled "2009" by Mac Miller, while "West Side" sampled "'One in a Million' by Aaliyah".
 According to the liner notes, there are no officially credited samples in the album.